-The judgements used in assessing asset values where manager valuations at 31st March 2021 are unavailable and the impact of Covid 19 are detailed in Note 5.
-These assets are valued at £219.5m (Note 23) and a 1% change in value is £2.2m.
+The judgements used in assessing asset values where manager valuations at 31st March 2022 are unavailable and the impact of the conflict in the Ukraine are detailed in Note 5.
+These assets are valued at £292.6m (Note 23) and a 1% change in value is £2.9m.

 The use of currency hedging to mitigate future exchange rate risk is detailed in Note 20.